 It is important to point out that plumbing can be very different in different homes, resulting in variance of service times and parts required.
 This is why, at KaiTech, we bill by the hour.
 We strongly believe you should only pay for the services, parts and time required to complete your service request and not someone else's.
 We will give you a complete estimate before any work begins, inform you of available options, and discuss the pros and cons of each option available so you can make the best decision for you, your family, and your budget.

 We guarantee that our workmanship will be free of defects for a period of 2 years from the date of installation.
+Parts and products warranties vary as per manufacturer.
+If you need more information about the warranty of a product installed, you can either find it in the owner's manual or contact us for assistance.

 In order to check if you have a leak in your home, locate your water meter and record the level.
 Then, ensure no one uses any water for a couple of hours and then recheck the meter to see if it has changed.
 If the meter changes after 2 hours with no water usage, you've got a leak.